-The 54 holes at Osprey Valley all came from the drawing board of architect Doug Carrick.
-He was so impressed with his Heathlands course in 1992 that it was only a matter of time before he added the Hoot (in 2001), closely followed by the Toot a year later.
+The 54 holes at TPC Toronto at Osprey Valley all came from the drawing board of architect Doug Carrick.
+He was so impressed with his Heathlands course in 1992 that it was only a matter of time before he added the Hoot (in 2001), closely followed by the Toot (now called the North) a year later.

 Why the strange names for the two newer courses?
 Well, according to Carrick, “owner Jerry Humeniuk thinks the golf industry takes itself a bit too seriously and that golf should be fun and entertaining – the names reflect that.”

 Much of the property consisted of an old sand and gravel pit which had become flooded over time, creating some beautiful, natural looking ponds which were incorporated into the design for the Hoot.

 Mature trees on site were spared during construction and remain on the edge of several fairways to challenge accuracy off the tee.
 Where there were no trees, Carrick planted new ones – over 8,000 of them in total.